Subjects Covered in BBA| Regenesys Business School

 Understanding of BBA

-1. Strategic Management: These programme focus on strategic planning and decision-making within organisations.
+1. Strategic Management: These programmes focus on strategic planning and decision-making within organisations.
 Students learn how to analyse markets, assess competition, and create long-term strategies to achieve business goals.
 Topics often include SWOT analysis, competitive advantage, and organisational design.

 2. Human Resource Management: HR Management delves into managing people within an organisation.
 It covers recruitment, employee training and development, performance appraisals, compensation, and handling workplace issues.
 The programme emphasises understanding human behaviour in the workplace and developing effective HR strategies.